Tax avoidance and tax evasion - Do you know the difference?

 One of those measures is to go after companies and professional advisors who enable their clients to evade taxes.
 As a result, companies can now be left liable if they fail to prevent an associated person ( an employee or any other person acting on its behalf), from facilitating tax evasion.
 This applies, even if the company didn't have any knowledge of the associated person facilitating tax evasion.

-To read more about the legislation to criminalise failure to prevent tax evasion, just click on the link below.
+You can read more about the legislation to criminalise failure to prevent tax evasion in the government guidance document, tackling tax evasion.